Project Genetrix: Diplomatic protests and U.S. response

-Later development
+Later developments

 The Soviets recovered many of these balloons, and their temperature-resistant and radiation-hardened film would later be used in the Luna 3 probe to capture the first images of the far side of the Moon.
 Newly developed American spy planes, such as the U-2, would replace the Genetrix balloons in carrying out reconnaissance over denied airspace.
 Employees from the aeronautical division of General Mills would go on to found Raven Industries.